 Surviving in space is perhaps one of the greatest challenges of our recent past, current and future generations.
 Pioneering into the final frontier as scientists, and even colonists, is imbued with potential answers to thousands of questions (philosophical, biological, environmental and perhaps agricultural) back on earth.
 In 2016, two astronauts will have survived the longest time on the International Space Station in history, accounting for 342 days in space.
 As we continue to test the ability of the human body to adapt to the foreign environment outside of our atmosphere, the challenge to survive in space is replaced with the challenge to live in space.

 One way scientists are confronting the problem of making space feel livable is through engineering cups that allow astronauts to drink with the familiarity of home while within microgravity.
 The simplest pleasures – eating and drinking – become a labyrinthine puzzle for scientists to tackle once taken out of the context of earth’s gravity.
 IRPI is the engineering consulting firm NASA relied on to bring the comfort of drinking out of a cup on earth to the harsh environment of space.
-To create a drinking cup in microgravity, IRPI looked to 3D printing to solve what appeared to be an insurmountable challenge.
+To create a drinking cup in microgravity, IRPI looked to 3D printing machine to solve what appeared to be an insurmountable challenge.

 IRPI is an engineering consulting firm focused on R&D in fluid dynamics and fluid management aboard spacecraft in particular.
 Its projects in technology development range from biotechnology to NASA space initiatives.
 In creating the Space Cup, IRPI’s mission was to imitate earth’s gravity within the cup itself.
 “Our objective was to design, manufacture, deliver and test a cup that replaces the role gravity plays in drinking on earth with capillary pressure,” explains Drew.
 “The Space Cup had to be an open container that is optically clear for data collection.
 It needed to be food safe and able to withstand high temperatures.”